dipcoat-image/finitedepth/doc/source/guide/define-your-own.rst

 be set in concrete classes.

 Each class defines different type variables.
-For example, :class:`SubstrateBase` has three type variables, each assigned to :attr:`~SubstrateBase.Parameters`, :attr:`~SubstrateBase.DrawOptions`, and :attr:`~SubstrateBase.Data`.
-On the other hand, :class:`CoatingLayer` has four type variables, each assigned to :attr:`~CoatingLayer.Parameters`, :attr:`~CoatingLayer.DrawOptions`, :attr:`~CoatingLayer.DecoOptions`, and :attr:`~CoatingLayer.Data`.
+For example, :class:`SubstrateBase` needs three type variables, each assigned to :attr:`~SubstrateBase.Parameters`, :attr:`~SubstrateBase.DrawOptions`, and :attr:`~SubstrateBase.Data`.
+On the other hand, :class:`CoatingLayerBase` needs four type variables, each assigned to :attr:`~CoatingLayerBase.Parameters`, :attr:`~CoatingLayerBase.DrawOptions`, :attr:`~CoatingLayerBase.DecoOptions`, and :attr:`~CoatingLayerBase.Data`.
 Concrete class must have all of its type variables assigned.

 All type variables are dataclasses.
 To set the type variable, take the following step:

 #.
-Define the dataclass.
+Define dataclass.
 #.
-Pass the dataclass as the type variable of base class.
+Pass the dataclass as type variable of base class.
 #.
 Assign the dataclass as the type variable attribute.

 The following is the example of setting type variable for custom